CommonAccord/Site-Org/Doc/Website/ListOfCommonAccordWebsites.md

 GitHubTab.sec=<a href="http://github.com/CommonAccord/{Site-Name!!}/blob/master/Doc/{DemoDocName!!}">GitHub</a> takes you to the source code for the entire site, kept at GitHub, where engineers keep software source code.
 If you have a GitHub account, feel free to fork.
 If you don't - ask an engineer.
 A GitHub account is useful and free.

+DocumentsFolder.sec=<a href="index.php?action=list&file=/">Folder with all the documents.</a>

 //Changed the content to make ALL the sites, and so also changed the key name.

 OtherSites.sec={ListOfSites.sec}